awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-query-run.md

    The query runs and the explain plan displays in the query **Result** area\.

 The query editor v2 supports the following features:
 + You can author queries with multiple SQL statements in one query tab\.
-The queries are run in serially and multiple results tabs open for each query\.
+The queries are run serially and multiple results tabs open for each query\.
 + You can author queries with session variables and temporary tables\.
 + You can author queries with replaceable parameters designated by `${parameter}`\.
 You can author your SQL query with multiple replaceable parameters and use the same parameter in multiple places in your SQL statement\.